dvatterott/dvatterott.github.io/_posts/_posts/2018-07-08-aggregating-sparse-and-dense-vectors-in-pyspark.markdown

  </tr>
 </table>

-Now that the data is in a pyspark array, we can apply the desired pyspark aggregation to each item in the array.
+Now that the data is in a PySpark array, we can apply the desired PySpark aggregation to each item in the array.

 {% codeblock lang:python %}
 df_agg = df.agg(F.array(*[F.avg(F.col('features_array')[i]) for i in range(10)]).alias("averages"))